MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/upgrade/upgrade-unmodified-application-to-v25.md

 ## Before you begin

-### Install the full-text search feature to the SQL server instance
+### Install the full-text search feature on the SQL server instance

 [!INCLUDE[upgrade-install-full-text-serach-sql](../developer/includes/upgrade-install-full-text-search-sql.md)]